anthonydn/anthonydn/README.md

 ### Anthony Darrouzet-Nardi

-Ecosystem ecologist (UTEP).
+I'm an ecosystem ecologist working at the University of Texas at El Paso (UTEP).
 I study belowground processes in drylands and teach reproducible analysis in R, data QC, and scientific visualization.
 This page links to R packages, analysis scripts tied to papers, and selected teaching materials.

 - Website: http://anthony.darrouzet-nardi.net/
 - Google Scholar: https://scholar.google.com/citations?user=aeM-n3oAAAAJ&hl=en